uditalias/injex/website/docs/express-plugin.md

 ## Usage

 As mentioned above, the Express plugin exposes decorators to handle routes and middlewares inside a controller.
 A controller is a collection of route handlers related to a specific domain in your application.
-An interesting part about controllers is the fact that they responds to the `@singleton()` decorator, so you can create a singleton controller or a factory based controller that will be created for each request.
+An exciting part about controllers is that they respond to the `@singleton()` decorator so that you can create a singleton controller or a factory-based controller made for each request.

 ### `@controller()`

 Defines a class and mark it as a controller.
-If the `@singleton()` decorator is also used, only one controller will be created for all requests, otherwise, a controller instance will be created for each request.
+If the `@singleton()` decorator is also used, only one controller will be created for all requests; otherwise, a controller instance will be created for each request.

 ```ts {2}
 @define()